 “My cousin is picking me up.”

 I gave her my cousin’s name.
 I knew he was in the system.
 Unlike the majority of my family, he had a Jerusalem Passport, which allowed him to move between what is known as Israel and the West Bank.
 She proceeded to tell me information about him and my aunt who were both waiting outside for me.
 Truthfully, I didn’t remember what he looked like at all.
+In fact, I wasn’t lying when I told her I couldn’t remember anything.
 She showed me his picture on the screen with all his information written in Hebrew.

 “Is this him?”

 “I don’t know.
 I was too young last time.”

 “That’s impossible.
 How will you know who he is with everyone standing outside?”

 “He’s going to be holding a poster with my name on it.”

 I had forgotten that my dad told me before I boarded the plane in Istanbul that my aunt would be standing outside with him.

 For the next 15 minutes, she questioned me on my dad’s brothers who still lived in Palestine.
 She showed me pictures and asked if the information was correct.
 I don’t know why, but I didn’t think it was necessary to let her know that I couldn’t read the Hebrew on the screen.
 I just assumed she knew.